CALCULATE YOUR SIP RETURNS

 What is Moving Average?

-Moving Average is essentially a technical indicator that is calculated as the average of a given set of data.
+Moving Average is a technical indicator that is calculated as the average of a given set of data.
 In terms of technical analysis, this data is typically the various price points of a security, such as stocks or commodities.
-The Moving Average is thus calculated by adding up all the values of the data points of the security and dividing it with the total number of data points.
+The Moving Average is thus calculated by adding all the data points for the security and dividing by the total number of data points.

 Types of Moving Averages